 Headaches affect children’s lives

-This new ground breaking study was a result of numerous calls made by the international headache community for rigorous research to help clarify the association of pediatric migraine with emotional and behavioural outcomes.
-The study is ground breaking in this respect as the data was verified by the use of a control group of families recruited from among class mates of the children suffering with migraines.
+This new groundbreaking study was a result of numerous calls made by the international headache community for rigorous research to help clarify the association of pediatric migraine with emotional and behavioural outcomes.
+The study is groundbreaking in this respect as the data was verified by the use of a control group of families recruited from among classmates of the children suffering from migraines.

-In an interview from Berlin where he is conducting research Shevel stated that “The prevalence of paediatric headache was determined in a study published in the British Medical Journal in 1994.
+In an interview from Berlin where he is conducting research, Shevel stated that “The prevalence of pediatric headache was determined in a study published in the British Medical Journal in 1994.
 According to the statistics about 10% of children suffer with headaches that seriously affect the quality of their lives.